-Usual flow will be between 2.6 - 9.5 liters per hour.
+Usual flow will be between 2.6 - 9.5 liters (0,687 - 2,5 gallon) per hour.

 - 1. To start the self-priming system, - Open the water lube bottle valve all the way. - Turn the lube control switch to PULSE1 and set the lube dial to the desired flow rate.
 Use the lowest setting that successfully eliminates pitch buildup.